v-pankov/cointool/README.md

 Set `--api-key` and `--api-prefix` flags to `pro` environment in order to get real values.

-See [Flags](https://github.com/vdrpkv/cointool/tree/main#flags) section below for more information.
+See [Flags](https://github.com/vdrpkv/cointool/tree/main#flags) section for more information.

+You can also put flag values to config file or use environment variables instead.

+See [Config](https://github.com/vdrpkv/cointool/tree/main#config) section for more details.

 # Usecases